apache/flink/docs/dev/table_api.md

 If a required scalar function is not contained in the built-in functions, it is possible to define custom, user-defined scalar functions for both the Table API and SQL.
 A user-defined scalar functions maps zero, one, or multiple scalar values to a new scalar value.

 In order to define a scalar function one has to extend the base class `ScalarFunction` in `org.apache.flink.table.functions` and implement (one or more) evaluation methods.
+Moreover constructor of the user-defined scalar function can contain constructor arguments.
 The behavior of a scalar function is determined by the evaluation method.
 An evaluation method must be declared publicly and named `eval`.
 The parameter types and return type of the evaluation method also determine the parameter and return types of the scalar function.
 Evaluation methods can also be overloaded by implementing multiple methods named `eval`.

 The following example snippet shows how to define your own hash code function:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-public static class HashCode extends ScalarFunction {
+public class HashCode extends ScalarFunction {
+  private int factor = 12;

+  public HashCode(int factor) {
+      this.factor = factor;
+  }

   public int eval(String s) {
-    return s.hashCode() * 12;
+      return s.hashCode() * factor;
   }
 }

 BatchTableEnvironment tableEnv = TableEnvironment.getTableEnvironment(env);

 // register the function
-tableEnv.registerFunction("hashCode", new HashCode())
+tableEnv.registerFunction("hashCode", new HashCode(10))

 // use the function in Java Table API myTable.select("string, string.hashCode(), hashCode(string)");